montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 ---

 layout: docs
-title: Reddit Client with MontageJS - MontageJS Tutorial
+title: Reddit Client with Mod - Mod Tutorial

 this-page: tutorial-reddit-client-with-montagejs

 ---

-# Building a Simple Reddit Client with MontageJS
+# Building a Simple Reddit Client with Mod

 Many data-driven web applications need to display sequences of objects, often with specialized presentation.
 Consider some common examples: an employee directory that shows a list of names and phone numbers, a photo gallery that shows image thumbnails with captions, or a group chat interface that shows a list of messages accompanied by senders and time stamps.
 The manner in which the information is presented differs in each of those cases, but they all represent the same underlying pattern: a repeating group of elements.

-In MontageJS applications, a repeating group of elements  can be displayed with the prebuilt Repetition component.
+In Mod applications, a repeating group of elements  can be displayed with the prebuilt Repetition component.
 The component instructs an application to repeat a bit of HTML markup once for each item in the provided sequence.
-The Repetition component is an important building block in MontageJS development, serving a similar purpose to the loop expressions found in conventional template languages.
+The Repetition component is an important building block in Mod development, serving a similar purpose to the loop expressions found in conventional template languages.
 Typical use cases include dynamic user interface elements, such as dynamically created lists.

 This tutorial shows you how to build a simple reddit client using the Repetition component.
 The application consists of two lists (see Figure 1):  a list of stories (on the left) and a list of popular subreddits (on the right).
 When you click a subreddit, the application uses the reddit API to obtain the top stories from the selected category.
 Stories are displayed with title, submitter, and current score details.

 <figure>
  <img src="{{ site.baseurl }}/images/docs/tutorials/reddit-client/fig01.png" alt="The final application.">
-	<figcaption><strong>Figure 1.</strong> A simple reddit client built on MontageJS.</figcaption>
+	<figcaption><strong>Figure 1.</strong> A simple reddit client built on Mod.</figcaption>
 </figure>

 <a href="http://montagejs.github.io/mfiddle/preview/#!/7881457" target="_blank">View the demo</a>

 # Requirements

-To make the most of this tutorial, you should be familiar with the basics of MontageJS concepts and development.
-If you are new to the MontageJS framework, you might want to step through the MontageJS [Getting Started](http://montagejs.org/docs/montagejs-setup.html) guide first to get a feel for working with MontageJS components.
+To make the most of this tutorial, you should be familiar with the basics of Mod concepts and development.
+If you are new to the Mod framework, you might want to step through the Mod [Getting Started](http://montagejs.org/docs/montagejs-setup.html) guide first to get a feel for working with Mod components.

 # Building the Application

-For this tutorial, you do not have to set up a new MontageJS project.
-Instead, you can follow along using <a href="http://montagejs.github.io/mfiddle/" target="_blank">MFiddle</a>, the online MontageJS component editor: Each top-level section in this tutorial ends with a link to a saved MFiddle that includes the code for the current state of the application for you to explore.
+For this tutorial, you do not have to set up a new Mod project.
+Instead, you can follow along using <a href="http://montagejs.github.io/mfiddle/" target="_blank">MFiddle</a>, the online Mod component editor: Each top-level section in this tutorial ends with a link to a saved MFiddle that includes the code for the current state of the application for you to explore.

->**Note:** If you wanted to follow along building the application from scratch, you would have to set up a new MontageJS project first (for details see the <a href="http://montagejs.org/docs/montagejs-setup.html" target="_blank">Setup guide</a>).
+>**Note:** If you wanted to follow along building the application from scratch, you would have to set up a new Mod project first (for details see the <a href="http://montagejs.org/docs/montagejs-setup.html" target="_blank">Setup guide</a>).
 Next, to follow best practice, you would create a new RedditClient component, and then link it to the Main component of your project.
 (Remember: Main is the main user interface component of the application.
-Think of it as the MontageJS equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.)
+Think of it as the Mod equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.)

 This tutorial first explains how to build the subreddit navigation and populate it with live data, and then how to display the top stories in the application.